 - Teriyaki Madness strongly recommends that you hire a lawyer, accountant, or other professional to advise you on this franchise offering.
 Rates for professionals can vary significantly based on area and experience.

 - The estimate is the cost of the interior and exterior signs you will need for your Teriyaki Madness Business.
-This can vary depending on signage requirements for your city, landlord policies, and available space on the building.
+This includes the entire décor package, including posters, menu boards, wall paper murals, and vinyls, and can vary depending on signage requirements for your city, landlord policies, and available space on the building.

 - You must purchase Teriyaki Madness’s approved point-of-sale system from Teriyaki Madness’s approved supplier, a computer, business stationery, and certain other related items necessary to operate and manage the Teriyaki Madness Business.

-- You must spend at least $10,000 on the required grand opening advertising campaign. $1,500 of this will be paid directly to an outside public relations company for a public relations campaign.
+- You must spend at least $10,000 on the required grand opening advertising campaign, $1,500 of which must be spent on marketing activities and vendors that Teriyaki Madness specifies.